SantiVigna/InsideOut-Project/README.md

 To keep track of our day-to-day life at an emotional level, we are going to create a diary in Laravel where we can insert what we are feeling every day.
 ***

-## Requirements we need to achieve in this project
+## Requirements we need to achieve in this project:

 - We must view our entire journal on the screen (blade)